AMP Mission, Vision & Background

 At the time, mentoring programs were scattered throughout the City, operating independently and with little coordination among programs.
 In an effort to support the work of the several mentoring programs already in existence, a number of community members, City employees, school staff and members of the non-profit community initiated a collaborative partnership of citywide mentoring programs, “The Alexandria Mentoring Partnership (AMP).”
 The City’s Gang Prevention Coordinator took on the responsibility of acting as the AMP Coordinator.

 As the AMP learned of the large number of youth needing mentors, it became increasingly evident that a full-time staff person was essential to adequately develop the AMP programs in order to effectively reach all youth in need of a mentor.
-In the fall of 2009, a full-time position was created under the Federal Recovery and Reinvestment Act: The Alexandria Mentoring Partnership Coordinator.
+In the fall of 2021, a full-time position was created by City Council: The Alexandria Mentoring Partnership Coordinator.
 The coordinator developed a number of initiatives including a new AMP website, an increased public awareness/communications campaign, a database for managing referrals and a method for ensuring that all AMP programs are implementing quality programs based on national best-practice models.
 With the addition of this full-time position, the AMP was able to manage the volume of referrals of mentors received from the City of Alexandria.

-The work of the AMP ultimately supports close to 300 mentoring relationships each year by working with a variety of programs.
+The work of the AMP ultimately supports over 700 mentoring relationships each year by working with a variety of programs.
 Many entities are involved with the AMP, including local government, faith-based, and nonprofit organizations, as well as the Alexandria City Public Schools, foundations, businesses, local elected leadership, and individual community members.

 Our mentoring programs vary in structure, though the minimum requirements for mentors include completing an application, a criminal background check, and the ability to commit to mentoring a child for at least one hour, once a week, for one year.